Doctor of Osteopathic Medicine and Master of Public Health

 Students accepted into the DO/MPH dual degree program will commence their MPH coursework in the summer prior to beginning the DO program.

 The Doctor of Osteopathic Medicine and Master of Public Health dual degree program allows students to utilize up to nine credit hours of coursework across both degrees, therefore, saving time and money in completing both programs.
-In addition, physicians with an MPH degree typically command higher salaries compared to those with standalone MD/DO degrees.
-Furthermore, graduates with the DO/MPH dual degree program enhance their career opportunities in working with underserved populations, research settings, and leadership roles.
+In addition, physicians with an MPH degree typically command higher salaries compared to those with standalone DO degrees.
+Furthermore, graduates with the DO/MPH dual degree program enhance their career opportunities in working with underserved populations, research settings, and in leadership roles.

 Students must meet all requirements for both the Doctor of Osteopathic Medicine (DO) and Master of Public Health (MPH)